-Honors Program Required

-2 Total Credits (2 Seminar)

-Prerequisites: All Level 2 Courses, Nursing 295
+Honors Program Required Honors Program Required 2 Total Credits (2 Seminar) 2 Total Credits (2 Seminar) Prerequisites: All Level 2 Courses, Nursing 295 sing 295 Prerequisites: All Level 2 Courses, Nursing 295

 The undergraduate nursing honors directed research course is an opportunity for honors students to benefit from close mentorship by a faculty member actively engaged in nursing research.
 Honors students will join the faculty's research team and become a contributing member pending available opportunities within the School of Nursing.
 In addition honors students will attend a weekly research seminar designed to facilitate their understanding of various aspects of the research project.
 Faculty of guest colleagues will share aspects of their research programs, specific methodologies, research questions, findings, and/or practice and policy implications during weekly seminars.